jacobjma/atomic-resolution-tensorflow/README.md

-# Deep learning for identifying structures in atomic-resolution images
+# Deep Learning for Identifying Structures in Atomic-resolution Images

-Documentation will follow as soon as possible...
+## This repository is deprecated.
+Please follow [this link](https://gitlab.com/schiotz/NeuralNetwork_HRTEM) for the newest version.